ipazc/nanoblocks/docs/source/tutorial/xnoblocks_transactions.rst

 Precaching work gives the illusion that Nano can be almost instant.
 And most of the times, it will be.

-`NanoBlocks` does not bundle the needed tools to generate work for a transaction, but this process can be relied to a nano node or a nano work server as follows:
+`nanoblocks` does not bundle the needed tools to generate work for a transaction, but this process can be relied to a nano node or a nano work server as follows: